Plurimi Wealth LLP (“PWL” or the “Firm”)

 The Firm operates a risk management framework that sets out the responsibilities and escalation procedures for the identification, monitoring, and management of operational and business risks.
 Capital planning takes these identified risks into account.

 Specific personnel are assigned responsibility for the risks across the Firm.
-The Firm’s Chief Executive Officer takes overall responsibility, with the assistance of all the other Members, for identifying material risks to the Firm and putting appropriate mitigating controls in place.
+The Firm’s Chief Executive Officer takes overall responsibility, with the assistance of the Board and all the other Members, for identifying material risks to the Firm and putting appropriate mitigating controls in place.

 Risks and mitigating controls are reassessed on a regular basis, taking into account the Firm’s risk appetite.
 Where risks are identified which fall outside of the Firm’s risk tolerance levels, or where the need for remedial action is identified in respect of identified weaknesses in the Firm’s mitigating controls, then actions are taken to improve the control framework.